macgyyver/hello-world/README.md

 I am not a programmer, but I'd better learn something to be useful.

 Edmonton, Alberta Canada is where I call home now.
 Adopt senior cats that rescues have trouble placing.
-They aren't with me for a long time, but a good time.
+They aren't with me for a long time, but a good time. <P>
 Ferret lover, but presently not owned by any.
 Human Rights apply to everyone.
 Even the stupid.
 COVID-19 will not ruin my fun, wear a mask, wash your hands and don't engage in risky behaviour.